 Matt Ball has seen golf from all sides.

-He’s played, he’s been a club professional, a teaching pro and he’s currently Virginia Commonwealth University’s golf coach.
+He’s played, he’s been a club professional, a teaching pro and he’s currently VCU's golf coach, a position he's held since 1999.
 In that job, all the skills he learned come into play – along with some new ones.

 “What I really enjoy,” Ball said, “is seeing kids do better as a group than they thought they could do.”